UPSC Exam > UPSC Notes > CSAT Preparation > Decision Making & Problem Solving

 In order of precedence, the strategies are:

-• Disregard highly unlikely possibilities: It is important to dismiss extremely remote or unrealistic possibilities when evaluating risks and making decisions.
+• Disregard highly unlikely possibilities: When assessing risks and making decisions, it is important to ignore scenarios that are very unlikely or unrealistic.
 For instance, when deciding whether to go to the store, risks like dying on the way or being shot by robbers should not typically be factored into the risk evaluation because they are highly improbable.
 While life inherently involves risk, it is essential to consider the likelihood of such events.

 • Avoid catastrophic outcomes: If there is a small but significant chance of a catastrophic event, standard expected value calculations may not apply.
 Risk management principles emphasize the avoidance of real catastrophic risks at a reasonable cost.
 However, determining what constitutes a real risk and a reasonable cost can be challenging due to uncertainties.